isomerpages/mlaw-acd/news/notices/_posts/2020-04-06-remain-vigilant-during-covid-19.md

 To complement the Resilience Budget, the Monetary Authority of Singapore (MAS) and the financial industry have also introduced a package of measures to help individuals and Small Medium Enterprises (SME).
 These measures include:<br>
   a.
 Deferred payment of principal on secured SME loans;<br>
   b.
 Lower interest on SME loans; and<br>
   c.
-Assistance with insurance premium payment for general insurance policies.
+Assistance with insurance premium payment for general insurance policies.<br>
 More information can be found [here](https://www.mas.gov.sg/news/media-releases/2020/mas-and-financial-industry-to-support-individuals-and-smes-affected-by-the-covid-19-pandemic){:target="_blank"}.

 **Stay safe**